 Qredo has developed a decentralized custody network which will guarantee security, account segregation and proof of reserves.

 Qredo eliminates digital asset theft by creating “keyless” custodial accounts or wallets which are immune to the hacking and theft of private keys.
 The keys never exist the entire time assets are in a custodial wallet.
-If the keys don’t exist, they assets can’t be stolen.
+If the keys don’t exist, the assets can’t be stolen.

 Any endpoint running Qredo software can reassemble the just-in-time private key and securely export the key to a wallet for immediate (milliseconds) liquidity.